Guest blogger: Kelsey Nichols

 A lot of apartments won’t provide this information on their website, and calling will ensure that you are getting the most up-to-date information.

 Your apartment can easily tell you the maximum number of pets allowed and explain any breed restrictions they may have (these vary greatly from place to place).
-You’ll be so happy that you called before fostering an animal that is on the restricted breed list – potentially putting you, the dog and DPA in a messy situation if the pup is one they won’t allow, or just looks like it could be.
+You’ll be so happy that you called before fostering an animal that is on the restricted breed list – potentially putting you, the dog, and DPA! in a messy situation if the pup is one they won’t allow, or just looks like it could be.

 Next week – more foster stories and tips!

-Kelsey Nichols is a foster parent, adoptive parent, social media volunteer and rescue volunteer for Dallas Pets Alive.
+Kelsey Nichols is a foster parent, adoptive parent, social media volunteer, and rescue volunteer for Dallas Pets Alive!